ArjanJawahier/more_mvcnn/README.md

 `<out>/view-dataset-test/image`.
 You can change the `<out>` directory with the `--out` parameter.

-The entropy model requires a pre-vozelized dataset which is generated by running:
+The entropy model requires a pre-voxelized dataset which is generated by running:
 ```
-python prevoxelization.py --modelnet10 <dir>
+python prevoxelization.py --data <dir>
 ```
 As usual substitute `<dir>` with the root directory of the ModelNet10 dataset.
 The dataset will be generated in the `<out>/voxel_data` folder.
 You can change the